Select Location

 Overview

-Revolade 25mg Tablet is a prescription-based anticoagulant drug used to increase low platelets count in the blood that is caused due to primary immune thrombocytopenia (ITP) or hepatitis C (HCV) infection.
+Revolade 25mg Tablet is used to treat low platelet count due to chronic immune (idiopathic) thrombocytopenic purpura (ITP) or chronic hepatitis C virus (HCV) infection.
+It is also used to treat severe aplastic anemia.
+Revolade 25mg Tablet is a prescription-based anticoagulant drug used to increase low platelet count in the blood that is caused due to primary immune thrombocytopenia (ITP) or hepatitis C (HCV) infection.
 It is also given to patients to cure severe aplastic anemia.
-This tablet is a thrombopoietin agonist.
-Revolade 25mg Tablet actions and promotes the formation of new platelets in the blood.
-It is highly recommended to consult your doctor properly before taking this tablet.
-Do not take Revolade 25mg Tablet by yourself.

 Hepatitis C, Hepatitis Medicines, Low Red Platelet Count